kishalayb18/DevOps/Core Concepts/Blue Green Deployment Strategy.md

 ```

 ### 2. Set Up Service and Ingress
-Create a service that can be switch between blue and green versions
+Create a service that can be switched between blue and green versions
 What ingress does is it maps the service to the load balancer, exposing the service externally.
 The load balancer then distributes traffic between the two deployments.

 service.yaml